mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

     [AnimatedChart3]: ../../assets/tutorials/chart/animated_bar_chart_3.png

 Congratulations!
-You've now gained insights into harnessing the power of Vizro-AI for crafting advanced charts and elevating formatting.
+You've now gained insights into harnessing the power of a LLM and Vizro-AI for crafting advanced charts and improving formatting.
 Don't forget, enabling `explain=True` is a good way of learning more about how a chart can be further improved and formatted.

-Those advanced charts are well-suited for ('vizro')[https://github.com/mckinsey/vizro/tree/main/vizro-core] dashboard applications.
-Try to create a chart by `vizro-ai` and plug it in your `vizro` dashboard in seconds!
+Advanced charts are well-suited for [Vizro](https://github.com/mckinsey/vizro/tree/main/vizro-core) dashboard applications.
+You can create a chart using `vizro-ai` to plug into your `vizro` dashboard in seconds!

 ![chart-into-dashboard](../../assets/tutorials/chart_into_dashboard.gif)